wakesurfer/iotmeetup/instructions/iotclientfinaltouch.md

 ```
 Then insert the following
 ```
-  /* Main loop - Read the sensor and send attributes to IOT */
+  /* Main loop - Read the sensor and send the attributes to IOT */
 	while(1)
 	{
 ```
-We need to close the while loop after the attributes are updated and we can do the next iteration.
+We then need to close the while loop after the attributes are updated and we can do the next iteration.
 Locate the following block of code.
 ```
 // We are done.
 IOT can sync the virtual device iotcs_virtual_device_finish_update(device_handle);
 ```
 Now insert the following after the block of code above to close the while loop.
 ```
+  // Sleep 10 secs
+  sleep(10);
 }
 ```
+Time to test your improved client.
+You know the drill by now.
+To end the test simply press ctrl-C.

 ### [The Final Touch](iotclientfinaltouch.md) ###